geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 	\mathbf{b} = \mu \mathbf{h},
 	:label: BmuH

-where :math:`\varepsilon` and :math:`\mu` are called, respectively, the dielectric permittivity and the magnetic permeability.
+where :math:`\varepsilon` denotes the dielectric permittivity and :math:`\mu` denotes the magnetic permeability.

-In the following derivations we will consider a two layer medium where each layer has its corresponding physical properties.
+In the following derivations, we consider a two layer medium where each layer has its corresponding physical properties.
 The subindices 1 and 2 denote dependency on layer 1 and layer 2, respectively.
-We will also make use of a rectangular surface and Gaussian pill-box that straddle the boundary.
+We also make use of a rectangular surface and a Gaussian pill-box that straddle the boundary.
+This is illustrated in Figure 1.

 .. figure:: images/BC_1.png
 	:align: center

 Fig 1.
-Two layer media.
-Orange rectangle is an open surface with area A, bounded by the curve C. Green pillbox has volume V.
+Two layer medium.
+Orange rectangle is an open surface with area A, bounded by the curve C. Green pillbox has volume V, bounded by the surface S.

 Normal Component of Electric Displacement
 -----------------------------------------